aep-dev/aep.dev/aep/general/0003/aep.md

 ### API Resource

-An object upon which one or more API methods operate.
+An object upon which one or more methods can operate.

 ### API Resource Type

-An API resource type represents a category of that consumes and API,
+The type of an object exposed via an API.
+It is globally unique within an API.

+### API Service

+An implementation of an API, exposing API methods on one or more network addresses.

 ### Consumer